-Prior to the 2017 Tax Reform Act, the \$1 million deduction limit did not apply to compensation payable solely on account of attaining one or more pre-established, nondiscretionary and objective performance goals established no later than 90 days after the beginning of the service period to which the goal relates and within the first 25% of such period, so long as establishment of the goals was determined by a compensation committee (or a subcommittee thereof) of the board of directors composed solely of two or more "outside" directors within the meaning of Section 162(m), and at the end of the period and before the compensation was paid, such committee of "outside" directors certified that the performance goals and any other material terms had been satisfied.
+As noted above, prior to the 2017 Tax Reform Act, the \$1 million deduction limit did not apply to "performance-based compensation" that met certain requirements.
+Such performance-based compensation must be payable solely on account of attaining one or more pre-established, nondiscretionary and objective performance goals established no later than 90 days after the beginning of the service period to which the goal relates and within the first 25% of such period.
+The rules also required that establishment of the performance goals was determined by a compensation committee (or a subcommittee thereof) of the board of directors composed solely of two or more "outside" directors within the meaning of Section 162(m), and that at the end of the period and before the compensation was paid, such committee of "outside" directors certified that the performance goals and any other material terms had been satisfied.